-Let’s say you’re searching for Class A commercial property in or around Washington D.C.
+Let’s say you are searching for Class A commercial properties in or around Washington D.C.

-You can start your Reonomy property search by adding location filters in Virginia, in the metro area of D.C., looking a few miles outside of the city – perhaps in Arlington, for example.
+You can start your Reonomy property search by adding location filters in Virginia, in the metro area of D.C., looking a few miles outside the city – perhaps in Arlington, for example.

-You can visit the Asset Type tab of Reonomy’s search page to add a filter for multifamily properties, and a number of multifamily subcategories.
-Then, you can visit the Building & Lot tab to add more specific filters for your property, like number of units, building and lot size in square feet, whether the property is in an Opportunity Zone, and more.
+Additionally, you can visit the Building & Lot tab to add more specific filters for your desired property, like number of units, building and lot size in square feet, whether the property is in an Opportunity Zone, and more.

-Maybe you’re an investor that only wants to search for properties built in or after 2010.
-You can either add a filter for that in the Building & Lot tab, or you can simply select a property from your list of results.
+Maybe you are an investor who is only looking for properties built in or after 2010.
+You can either use the Year Built filter in the Building & Lot tab, or you can simply select a property that match your age criteria from the list of results.

-You can also add sales history filters to search for properties that are more likely to sell in the near future.
+You can also add sales history filters in order to identify properties that are more likely to sell in the near future.

-At this point, you get a list of results and decide to dive into a single property.
+After you run your search, you get a list of results and you choose a single property you would like explore further.
 Perhaps you come across 1200 N Rolfe St, Arlington, VA 22209.

-If it seems like a property that fits all of your Class A investment criteria, you can just do a quick search on the property for further analysis.
+If it seems like a property that fits all of your Class A investment criteria, you can just do a quick search on it for further analysis.

-In this case, you’d see that the property is a luxury apartment complex with high-end features and amenities in an affluent and low crime area.
+In this case, you will see that the property is a luxury apartment complex with high-end features and amenities in an affluent low-crime area.

-If you’re interested in pursuing the property further in Reonomy, you can quickly get owner contact information directly from the property’s profile page.
+If you are interested in pursuing the property further in Reonomy, you can quickly get owner contact information directly from the building’s profile page.

 Class B Property

-One aspect the distinguishes a Class B is if the building’s location and circumstance allow the possibility of restoration to Class A status through common area improvement, renovation, or facade.
+It is worth mentioning that some Class B buildings’ location and circumstance may allow the possibility of restoration to Class A status through facade renovation, common area improvements, and amenities upgrades.

 How to Identify Class B Property

-When you are searching for a Class B property in Reonomy, you can again start by identifying a target area, as we mentioned above in our Class A example.
+When you are searching for a Class B property in Reonomy, you can once again start by identifying a target area, as we discussed in our Class A example above.

-In this example, we’ll say you’re searching for office buildings in Raleigh, North Carolina.
+In this instance, let’s search for office buildings in Raleigh, North Carolina.

-Using the asset class filter, you can identify properties that are classified as an office.
-From there, you can further identify properties based on year built or number of units.
+Using the Asset Class filter, you can identify properties that are classified as “office.”
+Next, you can further narrow down the list of results based on factors such as year built or number of units.

-You can also search for buildings specifically in between 15 and 20 years old.
-This makes your Class B property search very granular.
+For example, you can search specifically for buildings that are between 15 and 20 years old.
+This can make your Class B property search very granular.

-You can then select single or multiple neighborhoods using the draw tool to isolate the specific neighborhoods that are either up-and-coming or safe and have a mid-range income level.
+You can then select a single or multiple neighborhoods using the map draw tool in order to pick specific areas that may be up-and-coming or safe, and have a mid-range income level.

 Class C Property

-Class C properties can be very lucrative investments with the right strategy, but carry the highest risk of any classification.
+Class C properties can be very lucrative investments with the right strategy, however they carry the highest risk of any building class.

-Typically, these properties are more than 20 years old or are located in a less than desirable location.
+Typically, these properties are more than 20 years old and many show visible deterioration.

-Many show visible deterioration, are located in areas that tend to have higher crime and are predominantly investor-owned and occupied by tenants in lower socio-economic groups.
+Class C buildings are often located in less than desirable areas that may have higher crime rates.
+They tend to be predominantly investor-owned and occupied by tenants in lower socioeconomic groups.

-Class C properties offer the potential for highest cash flow out of the classes, but often require a lot of improvements and hands-on management.
-Class C investments are usually taken on by experienced investors and property managers.
+While Class C properties offer the potential for higher cash flow than other building classes, they often require a lot of improvements and hands-on management.
+For that reason, Class C investments are usually taken on by experienced investors and property managers.

 How to Identify Class C Property

-An example search for a Class C property would be limited to older properties.
+An example search for Class C real estate would be to look for older properties.

-For example, you could search for a building in Detroit that might be a Class C building, but in a more up-and-coming area of the city that has the possibility of turning into a strong investment with some renovation.
+For example, you could search for a building in Detroit that might be Class C, but in a more up-and-coming area of the city that has the potential of turning into a strong investment with some renovation.

-To do so, you can search Reonomy for office buildings that were not built or renovated in the last 30 years.
+To do this, you can search Reonomy for office buildings that were built or last renovated more than 30 years ago.

-You can then search within more specific neighborhoods, or for properties that have not sold in the last 10 years or so.
+You can then limit the search within specific neighborhoods, or for properties that have not been sold in the last 10 years or so.

 You can also easily look at other parcels in the neighborhood to see if there have been any recent sales or renovations in the area that could increase the potential for positive growth.